MahjongPantheon/pantheon/docs/technical/production-setup.md

 - The service provider stated that port 25 was not blocked in any way, so nothing should prevent the system from sending emails.
 - Server IP was not included in any blocklists and spamlists.
-- The hostname of main instance is riichimahjong.org, so the TLD is more or less trusted.
-Note that less popular TLDs can be the reason of issues during sending emails (check with TLD status if required).
+- Note that less popular TLDs can be the reason of issues during sending emails (check with TLD status if required).

 I'll use vim as editor of choice, you can use nano or any other editor as well.